AwesomeChristian/synapse/synapse/_scripts/batch_generate_users/usage.md

 	python3 batch_register_matrix_users.py -f <Path to CSV file> <Homeserver URL>

+### QR code generation
+If the flag `--qr-only` is provided, the script will use the data from the csv file to generate the PDFs with QR codes and userlist without registering the useres at the server.

 ### Productive use

 	python3 batch_register_matrix_users.py -u <Admin username> -p <Admin password> -f <Path to CSV file> --no-dry-run <Homeserver URL>